speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 ```bash
 python train_with_wav2vec.py hparams/train_hf_wav2vec_rnn_rescoring.yaml --data_folder=/path/to/LibriSpeech/ --topk=50 --beam_size=50 --lm_weight=0.5
 ```
-Note: by default, `topk` is set to 20.
+Note: by default, `topk` is set to 20 as it gives a good trade-off between WER and inference time.

 # Results